Ragusa lights up from “Sutta” to “Supra”

 With the original spirit of the festival intact, Ibla Buskers 2024 transformed the streets of Ragusa’s “Supra” into a living stage, where performers of all kinds – jugglers, acrobats, musicians and international artists – put on shows capable of awakening the public’s curiosity and enthusiasm, while also attracting new looks at the neighborhood’s historical and artistic attractions.
 The colors, lights and sounds that filled “Supra” for three days brought new energy to the neighborhood, creating an engaging celebration capable of bringing residents and visitors together in an atmosphere of joy and sharing.
 The goal of this edition was not only to celebrate art, but also to turn the spotlight on a part of the city that still has so much to offer.

-In Memory of Henry Blondeau: The Icon of the Festival.
+In memory of Henry Blondeau: the festival icon

 One of the most poignant moments of this edition was the remembrance of Henry Blondeau, a late 19th-century artist and busker who has now become a symbolic figure for the festival.
 Blondeau, a Belgian aeronaut, trapeze artist and gymnast, is linked in tragic and romantic ways to Ragusa’s history.
 During the feast of St. John on September 3, 1890, Blondeau performed a daring show with his hot air balloon.
 Instead of using the traditional basket, he performed acrobatics suspended on a trapeze, at great height, under the eyes of an ecstatic crowd.
 That day, however, a strong mistral wind suddenly arose.
 Despite the risks, Blondeau decided to take to the air anyway, but the aerostat was blown away and crashed tragically on the rocks of the Hyblaean Mountains.